sundarjhu/Dusty-Evolved-Star-Kit/README.md

 SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with DUSTY models.
 Package contains scripts for:
 1. Running DUSTY in a multiprocessing batch mode
-2. Converting the output from DUSTY to two fits files
+2. Converting the output from DUSTY to two fits files (interpolation optional)
 3. Least square fitting of the models to data
 4. Plotting the results